gulfiliz/gulfiliz.github.io/_posts/2025-07-09-gogol-the-overcoat.md

 uses that status not to help but to display.

 And we know this too:
-the moment of recognition — however brief — and what it costs to have it taken away.
+the moment of recognition, however brief, and what it costs to have it taken away.

 Gogol wrote this story in 1842.